pmcurtin/intelligin/README.md

 This repository contains our source code for our cs2951f project investigating applications of DQN to Gin Rummy.
 Our group members were Michelle Liu, Evan Lu, and Peter Curtin.

+## Setup

+To properly setup your environment, we recommend creating a virtual environment and then installing the requirements in `requirements.txt`.
+Keep in mind that this will install the CUDA version of PyTorch, so you may wish to instead manually install RLCard, PyTorch, NumPy, and `statsmodels` (only necessary for `tables.ipynb` according to your system configuration.

 ## Files

 `src.py` contains the source for our learned agents, as well as a human agent that can be used to interface with the environment on Google Colab.